codecat/tm-dashboard/Readme.md

 Plugin for Openplanet that displays a bunch of Trackmania vehicle information on screen.
 Nice for streaming overlays!

 ## Features
-* Controller visualization
+* Controller visualization ℹ
 	* Gamepad
 	* Keyboard
-* Gearbox visualization ⚠
+* Gearbox visualization ℹ
+* Wheel info visualization ℹ
 * Speed visualization
-* Wheel info visualization ⚠
 * Works in solo
 * Works online (including spectating)
 * Works for replays